 Poor nutrition and lack of certain nutrients can result in nervousness, irritability, or depression.
 If I find myself depressed or irritable and snappy, need to go to the Book that gives peace and joy.
 Other books can’t fulfill that need as the Bible does.

 In summary, what I eat and how I eat will eventually affect my health for the good or bad.
-Usually it’s not an immediate thing.
+Usually, it’s not an immediate thing.
 If I eat wrong for years and ignore all rules of nutrition, I will someday pay for it with bad health.
-On the other hand, if I eat proper nutritious food, I will be rewarded with good health, and a longer life.
+On the other hand, if I eat proper nutritious food, I will be rewarded with good health and longer life.
 You are what you eat.

-My spiritual health will also eventually show what I’ve been “eating”.
+While I sat down my new book to pull out my Bible, I asked myself “Why is it important to read the word of God?”
+It’s important because my spiritual health will also eventually show what I’ve been “eating”.
 If I dine daily on the Word of God, I will have a long, healthy spiritual life.
 But if I neglect the Bible and choose other replacements, eventually it will affect my spiritual health.
-I may be fine for awhile with absolutely no symptoms.
+I may be fine for a while with absolutely no symptoms.
 Then one day I will realize that I have a bad attitude about things, or I don’t really want to go to church, or I’ve lost my joy.
 Before I know it, I will be dead spiritually.
 You are what you read.

 How is your spiritual health?
 Are you a junk food reader?!